NYU-VIS-FALL2018/storytelling-group-3-online/README.md

 ## About
 The English Premier League is the top level of the English football league system.
 Contested by 20 clubs, it operates on a system of promotion and relegation.
 The top 4 teams of the English Premier League get qualified for the UEFA Champions League.
 The bottom 3 teams get relegated to a lower division league (EFL Championship).

-The main goal of the project is to show how the distribution of teams change based on league positions over different seasons and factors contributing to it.
-The project will try to convey how the traditional top 4 (Manchester United, Arsenal, Liverpool and Chelsea) and bottom 3 teams (relegated teams) changed over different seasons.
+The main goal of the project is to show how the distribution of teams changed based on league positions over different seasons and the game statistic metrics contributing to it.
+The project will try to convey how the traditional top 4 (Manchester United, Arsenal, Liverpool and Chelsea) and bottom 3 teams (relegated teams) changed over different seasons thereby emphasizing the competitive balance and unpredictability of EPL.

 ## More
 [DEMO](https://nyu-vis-fall2018.github.io/storytelling-group-3-online-EPL-Competitive-Balance-Analysis/)